Cleveland Elementary School shooting (San Diego)

 1979 mass shooting in San Diego, California, U.S.

 The Cleveland Elementary School shooting took place on January 29, 1979, at Grover Cleveland Elementary School in San Diego, California, United States.
-The principal and a custodian were killed; eight children and a police officer were injured.
-A 16-year-old girl, Brenda Spencer, who lived in a house across the street from the school, was convicted of the shootings.
-Charged as an adult, she pleaded guilty to two counts of murder and assault with a deadly weapon, and was sentenced to life in prison with a chance of parole after 25 years.
-As of 2025, she is still in prison.
+This is considered the first mass shooting at an elementary school in United States history.

-Brenda Spencer is often regarded as the first modern school shooter in the United States.
-A reporter spoke to her by phone while she was still in the house after the shooting, and asked her why she committed the crime.
-She reportedly answered: "I don't like Mondays.
-This livens up the day."
+The principal and a custodian were killed; eight children and a police officer were wounded.
+Brenda Spencer, a 16-year-old girl who lived in a house across the street from the school, was convicted of the shootings.
+Charged as an adult, she pleaded guilty to two counts of murder and assault with a deadly weapon and was sentenced to life in prison with a chance of parole after 25 years.
+As of 2026, she remains imprisoned after repeatedly having been denied parole.